 It is important to learn about the various types of schools available nearby, so you can make an informed choice for your children.

 Once you know which options are available to you, it is time to determine the best environment for your child, based on the 10 steps we have outlined here:

 To find the best learning environment, a parent needs to set the following four criteria outlined at GreatSchools.org:

-· What you want your child to learn. . .read more
+· What you want your. . .read more

 Learn about the coveted National Blue Ribbon of Distinction and why it is an important education award.